pwinzip/psu-csphd-thesis/README.md

 ## Features

-*   Conforms to the CS.PhD dissertation guidelines and Graduate School  Prince of Songkla University guidelines
+*   Conforms to the CS.PhD dissertation guidelines and Graduate School, Prince of Songkla University guidelines

 *   Supports LaTeX and `pdflatex`